 Definition of tight knit: closely integrated and bound in love or friendship

 a tight knit family

 Welcome to Tight Knit Clothing.
-I wanted to build a brand that everyone could enjoy.
-I wanted to bring back good vibes, good customer service.
-I wanted to create a brand that you could rock without any negative connotation.
+I wanted to build a brand that brings people together.
+I wanted to bring back good vibes, good customer service, less seriousness, you know?

-Inspired by hip-hop, the city of Toronto and street culture, Tight Knit Clothing was created as a brand to be shared with everyone - it's based on that tight knit family feel.
+Inspired by hip-hop, golf, the city of Toronto and street culture, Tight Knit Clothing was created to build a community - it's based on that tight knit family feel.

-We are working towards building a "Made in Canada" brand.
+It's very important to me that we are working towards building a "Made in Canada" brand.
 I want to support local designers, printers, and manufacturers.
-We have already dropped some made in Canada pieces but I want all of our inventory to be made in Canada - that is our goal.
+Right now, our clothing is made in Scarborough and printed & embroidered in Newmarket.

 We have worked with local artists and content creators like Masta Ace, Kardinal Offishall, Ryan Shepherd, The Fix Podcast, The Pals Podcast, Miles Jones, Gordon Ross, Kayo, Classified, Dank from Frank N Dank, Niall Sexton, Locals Only, Chetty's Hot Sauce, and Ruby Soho to name a few.